Practice & Background

 He has also contributed a chapter to the recently published second edition of Taylor on Criminal Appeals dealing with the funding regime for appellate work including applications to the CCRC and appeals from the lower courts up to the Supreme Court.

-Co-author of the published featured Archbold Review article "Does the new Slavery Defence Offer Victims any Greater Protection" 9th November 2015 issue 9.
+He contributed two chapters to Human Trafficking and Modern Slavery Law and Practice (Bloomsbury 2018) and is also the co-author of the article “Does the new Slavery Defence Offer Victims any Greater Protection” (Archbold Review 9th November 2015 issue 9).

 He has lectured on accredited courses for:

 Criminal Appeal Lawyers Association on funding for criminal appeals.

 In addition he has given his opinion on national News bulletins and appeared on Legal Network Television and “CPDCast” podcasts on witness anonymity, funding for appellate cases and advising suspects at the police station.

 Steven was educated at the Royal Liberty School, Romford.
 He obtained an LLB (Law/French) at the University of Birmingham which included a Diplôme d’Etudes Juridiques Françaises at Université de Limoges.
 He studied for his Law Society Finals at the College of Law in Guildford before returning to the University of Birmingham to complete a Master of Laws (LLM) post-graduate degree with a dissertation on children’s evidence in child sexual abuse cases